CLRX/CLRX-mirror/doc/GcnMemHandling.md

 ```

 The expression to calculate element size (ELEMSIZE) from ELEMSIZE field of a
-buffer resource is: 2<<ELEMSIZE.
+buffer resource is: '2<<ELEMSIZE'.
 The expression to calculate index stride (INDEXSTRIDE)
-from INDEXSTRIDE field of buffer resource is: 8<<INDEXSTRIDE.
+from INDEXSTRIDE field of buffer resource is: '8<<INDEXSTRIDE'.

 The 64-bit addressing can be enabled by set ADDR64 flag in instruction.
 In this case,
-two VADDR registers contains an address.
+two VADDR registers contain an address.
 Expression to calculate address in this case:

 ```
 ADDRESS = BASE + VGPR_ADDRESS + OFFSET + SGPR_OFFSET // 64-bit addressing